Difference-in-Differences Estimation with Spatial Spillovers: Estimation of Effects

+In this case, both treatment effects and spillover effects can be estimated with the following regression specification using the full sample:

-The estimates of $\gamma_D$ in the modified TWFE models (\ref{eq:twfe_total}) and (\ref{eq:twfe_direct}) do not estimate the corresponding average spillover effects $\tau_{\text{spill}}(D)$ for $D = 0,1$.
-This is because $\hat{\gamma}_D$ average spillover effects across only units with $S_i = 1$:
+Our total effect estimate, $\hat{\tau}$, from (\ref{eq:twfe_spill}) is consistent under \nameref{assumption:parallel-spill}.
+The spillover effect estimate $\hat{\gamma}_0$ in (\ref{eq:twfe_spill}) does not estimate the corresponding average spillover effects $\tau_{\text{spill}}(0)$.
+This is because $\hat{\gamma}_0$ average spillover effects across only untreated units with $S_i = 1$:

-These estimates average spillover effects for all units with $S_i = 1$.
 Since some units with $S_i = 1$ do not have positive exposure, this is not the average spillover effect for units with non-zero exposure either.
 For example, if only units really close to treatment receive spillover effects and $S_i$ contains a lot of units that experience no spillover effects, then $\hat{\tau}_{\text{spill, control}}$ could be estimated near zero even though some units experience substantial spillover effects.

 It is possible to more accurately estimate spillover effects by using a set of concentric ring indicators (e.g 0-20 miles, 20-40 miles, and 40-60 miles from the nearest treated unit) instead of a single large ring indicator to more flexibly estimate the spillover effects.
-For example, for the total effect, equation (\ref{eq:twfe_total}) can be modified as
+Equation (\ref{eq:twfe_spill}) can be modified as

-where $\text{Ring}_i$ is a given ring.
-Similarly, equation (\ref{eq:twfe_direct}) can be modified to include multiple rings.
-Since the set of rings is collinear with a single large ring, the direct and total effects estimate will continue to be identified.
-The estimates for each ring will represent the average of $\tau_{i,spill}$ for all observations within a given distance ring.
+where $\text{Ring}_{ij}$ is an indicator for unit $i$ being in ring $j$.
+However, this estimator relies on a yet more stringent parallel trends assumption that the untreated units in each ring are on the same trend as the untreated units with $S_i = 0$.\footnote{\citet{Butts_2021} takes this to the logical extreme where more and more rings are added.
+The parallel trends assumption becomes that untreated units are on the same trend at every distance from treatment.} Since the set of rings is collinear with a single large ring, the total effects estimate will continue to be identified.
+Each ring will estimate the average of $\tau_{i,spill}(0)$ for all observations within a given distance ring.
 Having estimates of average spillover effects at different distances allows a researcher to better understand the nature of the spillovers.

 A simple example of how rings improve the estimation of spillover effects can be seen in Figure \ref{fig:example_rings}.
 The figure displays observations of $Y_{i,1} - Y_{i,0}$ on the y-axis and the distance to the nearest treated unit on the $x$-axis.
 Treated units are placed at a zero distance for visualization purposes.
 The example has a counterfactual trend of 2 so any difference from 2 is due to either treatment/spillover effects and the error term.